High job demands image

 Respondent, professional services

-Role clarity also matters because unclear responsibilities can quietly increase workload.
+Role clarity is also a recognised psychosocial hazard in its own right.
 When people are unsure who owns a task, what decisions they can make, or which priorities come first, work can duplicate, drift or land on the shoulders of the same people.
 Over time, that lack of clarity can create pressure, even when the original workload looked manageable on paper.

-This does not always mean reducing the workload is the only answer.
+Reducing the workload is not the only answer.
 In some cases, the workload may be reasonable, but people may need more support to prioritise, manage competing tasks, delegate effectively, clarify decision-making authority or understand what matters most.
-Psychosocial risk management should consider both the design of the work and the capability people need to manage that work safely.
+Psychosocial risk management should consider both the design and resourcing of the work and the capability people need to manage that work safely.

-Mental health claims cost employers more than four times the compensation cost and four times the time away from work, before you factor in lost productivity, recruitment costs and the knowledge that walks out the door with an experienced person.
+The broader cost is significant.
+Mental stress claims cost employers more than four times the compensation cost and involve more than four times the time away from work, before factoring in lost productivity, recruitment costs and the knowledge that can leave when an experienced person exits.

 Where to start

-Addressing workload, resourcing and role clarity starts with an honest look at how work is organised, whether expectations are realistic, and whether people understand their priorities, responsibilities and decision-making boundaries.
+Addressing workload, resourcing and role clarity starts with an honest look at how work is organised and resourced, whether expectations are realistic, and whether people understand their priorities, responsibilities and decision-making boundaries.
 It also means checking whether people have the skills and support to manage competing demands, plan their time, delegate where appropriate and raise concerns early.

 For leaders, HR and safety professionals, these are the questions worth asking as part of a psychosocial risk assessment: